Channel to the Mediterranean

-Cycling from the 'Channel to the Med', the End to End of France '
+Cycling from the 'Channel to the Med'.

-I had done the British End-End (see separate write up) and now fancied something different but along the same lines; so I decided that the French End-End seemed to fit the bill, from Calais to Stes-Maries-de-la-Mer on the Med, near Nimes in the South of France.
+I had done the British End-End (Click for separate write up) and now fancied something different but along the same lines; so I decided that the French End-End seemed to fit the bill, from Calais to Stes-Maries-de-la-Mer on the Med, near Nimes in the South of France.
 The route took us all the way from the English Channel to the Mediterranean Sea, along the way taking in the flat lands of the Loire Valley, cols of the Massif Central and Puy de Dome area, followed by the magnificent Tarn Gorge, before finishing with the Carmargue region in southern France, the total distance being 850 miles in two weeks, camping in a group of 12, luggage transported each day by van, route sheets were provided taking us along quiet scenic country roads, with one rest day half way through the tour near the Puy de Dome.

 The first week was spent in the flat area of the Loire Valley, I was expecting the flat country side, but one difference from the Surrey lanes that I am used to at home is that the farms all mingle into one, with the early summer crops covering vast areas swaying gently in the breeze, with no hedge rows to seperate them the vastness seemed far more apparent.
 I also noticed a distinct lack of people, at least in comparison to my local Surrey rides, in France we would go for miles without seeing anybody, I can’t do that for long here at home even on an early Sunday morning.

-Chateau de Chambord in the Loire Valley is one recognised as one of the best in France!
+Chateau de Chambord in the Loire Valley

 After a hearty morning breakfast at the campsite provided by the organiser we would head off for the days ride until 11's, then onto lunch, on couple of occasions we managed to find the lunch stops where the locals go, superb meals for 10 Euros (Under £7.00), for that we got four courses, as much wine as we could drink and chocolate mouse for pudding, what more could you ask for.
 These meals represent real value and are typical in France.
 This is the France that I like to experience, the locals France where the real French go, not the tourists, the Restaurants are normally family owned and the proprietors very obviously take great pride in their work, well I say work you can often tell they are in their element so I think vocation would be a better description.